Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

-This app provides a client like Linux shell to manipulate members and datasets on your z/OS backend.
+ZosShell provides a client like Linux shell to manipulate members and datasets on your z/OS backend.

 The project arise for a need for something more simple, direct and less verbosity than Zowe CLI.

+The app works well on Windows and MacOS.
+ZosShell has not been tested in a Linux environment yet and some features may be limited.

 Project demonstrates the usage of [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 ## Main Demo